AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 :code-config:`run_button=False;prove_button=True;accumulate_code=False`

-Lesson 1: SPARK 2014 Overview
+Lesson 1: SPARK Overview
 =====================================================================

 .. role:: ada(code)
    :language: ada

-Welcome to the first lesson of the AdaCore University on SPARK 2014!
+Welcome to the first lesson of the AdaCore University on SPARK!
-During this lecture, you'll be provided with an overview of the SPARK 2014 technology and toolset.
+During this lecture, you'll be provided with an overview of the SPARK technology and toolset.

 What is it?
 ---------------------------------------------------------------------

-SPARK 2014 refers to two different things:
+SPARK refers to two different things:

 - a programming language targeted at functional specification and static verification, plus
 - a set of development and verification tools.

-The SPARK 2014 language is based on a subset of the Ada language, which is particularly suited to formal verification, as it is designed for critical software development.
+The SPARK language is based on a subset of the Ada language, which is particularly suited to formal verification, as it is designed for critical software development.

 .. image:: 01_spark_ada.png

-Ada 2012 introduced the use of aspects that can be used for subprogram contracts, and SPARK 2014 added its own aspects in order to aid static analysis.
+Ada 2012 introduced the use of aspects that can be used for subprogram contracts, and SPARK added its own aspects in order to aid static analysis.